jrladd/CIS241/slides/eda.md

 ## Confidence intervals with Pandas

-<small>Work with a partner an try the following steps (remember to use your Pandas cheatsheet and past slideshows):
+<small>Work with a partner to calculate the confidence interval for the mean height in the `dogs` dataframe (remember to use your Pandas cheatsheet and past slideshows):

 1. Find the number of rows in the dataframe, assign to a variable `n_rows`.
 2. Create a `for` loop through a list of 5000 numbers using `range(5000)`.